ryddle/MyTracks/README.md

 # MyTracks
-From the last Google My Tracks open source mercurial repo.
+Fork from justin66 that is a copy from the last Google My Tracks open source mercurial repo.

 At the time of writing Google's old open source My Tracks project lives here: https://code.google.com/p/mytracks/